samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009
 See subsequent version in POPL 2010.

+##### Software Hardening: A Research Agenda
+Wrigstad, Eugster, Field, Nystrom, Vitek
+STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009

 ##### Cycles without pollution: a gradual typing poem.
 Sam Tobin-Hochstadt and Robert Bruce Findler.
 STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009,   pages 47–57